GodHybrid/RiskOfSlimeRain/to-do.md

 		* Applies burning and damages enemies properly.
 * [x][x]Headstompers - damage enemies by falling on them.\
 **Stacking effect:** +30% max damage.\
-		* Applies damage correctly. *DOES NOT WORK IN MULTIPLAYER.*\
+		* Applies damage correctly.\
-		* Missing damage sounds (not needed, the on-hit default sound does the job).
+		* Graphics work properly.
 * [x][x]Mortar Tube - on hitting an enemy, the player has a 9% chance to fire a mortar for 170% damage and deal explosive damage in a radius of 3 blocks.\
 **Stacking effect:** +170% damage.\
 		* Activates and applies damage properly.\